 This post will walk you through the optimization process in Machine Learning, how loss functions fit into the equation (no pun intended), and some popular approaches.
 We’ll also include some resources for further reading and experimentation.

-This post will explain the role of loss functions and how they work, while surveying a few of the most popular of the past decade.
+This post will explain the role of loss functions and how they work, while surveying a few of the most popular from the past decade.

 Twitter isn’t just my favorite way to waste time when my boss isn’t looking––it’s also a powerful data source for understanding what your customers are saying about you.
 Getting access to Twitter data for analysis is easy with the Algorithmia platform, and this post will walk you through how to do just that.